numaproj/numaflow/docs/development/debugging.md

 ## Controlling Log Level

-For a full reference on log-level controls — including which pods are affected, YAML snippets for every component, and `RUST_LOG` for Rust data-plane pods — see [Log Levels](../user-guide/reference/configuration/log-levels.md).
+For a full reference on log-level controls — including which pods are affected, YAML snippets for every component, and advanced `RUST_LOG` filtering for data-plane pods — see [Log Levels](../user-guide/reference/configuration/log-levels.md).

 ## Debug Logs